realworldocaml/book/book/objects/README.md

 # type shape = < area : float >
 type shape = < area : float >
 ```
-We can also add a type `square` representing a specific kind of shape.
+Now let's add a type representing a specific kind of shape, as well as
+a function for creating objects of that type.

 ```ocaml
 # type square = < area : float; width : int >